Ghost Rider: Ghost Rider 2099

 Zero Cochrane, who in the Marvel 2099 alternate timeline is a cybernetic take on the Spirit of Vengeance, is not a supernatural being, but a cybernetic being with a digitized copy of Cochrane's mind.
 He encounters a futuristic counterpoint to Michael Badilino's Vengeance.
 The Ghost Rider of 2099 appears to drop out of existence during the consolidation of the 2099 books into a single title called 2099 World of Tomorrow.
-He subsequently appears in the 2099 "epilogue" book Manifest Destiny, arguing with the AI that empowers him.
+He subsequently appears in the 2099 "epilogue" book Manifest Destiny.

 Infinity Warps

 In Infinity Warps, Ghost Rider is fused with Black Panther.
 Prince of Wakanda T'Challa was an arrogant boy who, because of his conflict with his father, was exiled from his place.
 He went to America where he found Jericho Simpson (fusion of Brother Voodoo and Crash Simpson) who became his new father figure and gave T'Challa a new name as Johnny Blaze.
 During a stunt performance, he sensed his father T'Chaka dying and got distracted which resulted in his own death.
 He was then revived by Zarathos, half-sister of Bast and offered to him powers in exchange of eating the souls of sinners.
 At first, he was reluctant.
 When battling his father's killers, he accepted the offer and became Ghost Panther and battled Erik Killraven (fusion of Erik Killmonger and Killraven) while riding a burning black panther.